openstack/kolla-ansible/doc/troubleshooting.rst

 ::

-    docker exec -it heka bash
+    docker exec -it fluentd bash

 The logs from all services in all containers may be read from ``/var/log/kolla/SERVICE_NAME``